How To Sit and Stand Up Properly When Experiencing Back Pain

 Physical Therapy Services at Carolina NeuroSurgery & Spine Associates

 At Carolina NeuroSurgery & Spine Associates, we’re proud to offer a comprehensive approach to spine care.
-Over half of our patients are able to use non-surgical treatments and avoid surgical intervention for spine disorders.
+Over half of our patients can use non-surgical treatments and avoid surgical intervention for spine disorders.
 The on-site physical therapy services at our Ballantyne, Charlotte, Concord, Huntersville, Matthews, and Rock Hill offices focus on improving patient recovery and rehabilitation.

 Our team of physical therapists works with patients to correct posture and body mechanics and promote overall fitness and health.
 Our licensed physical therapists work with our physiatrists and neurosurgeons to review patient progress, develop treatment plans, and share insight for optimal patient care.

-Patients receive the maximum benefit from their treatment through one-on-one sessions with our physical therapists.
+Patients benefit most from their treatment through one-on-one sessions with our physical therapists.
 There is also an emphasis on patient education and injury prevention.
 For added convenience, patients may schedule physician and physical therapy appointments at or near the same time and in the same office.

 Request a physiatry or physical therapy appointment online by clicking the link below or call our office to connect with our team.